puzzle/dagger-techlab/content/en/docs/03/_index.md

         )
 ```

+{{% alert title="Note" color="primary" %}}
+This Container build does not use a Dockerfile.
+The Container is defined using the Dagger API.\
+The exposing to a Service, that we did with Bash before, is done in the function.
+{{% /alert %}}

+Add the redis function to your module.

 ### Task {{% param sectionnumber %}}.1: Implement Services

 Add the remaining Services as well.
 Consult [docker-compse.yaml](https://github.com/mawoka-myblock/ClassQuiz/blob/master/docker-compose.yml)
 for the required ports and params.

+{{% alert title="Note" color="primary" %}}
+A simple check for your function code is to run `dagger functions`.
+This will build/compile your code including all Dagger dependencies.\
+When you see your functions listed, then the syntax is right.
+{{% /alert %}}

 While the implementations of PostgreSQL and Meilisearch are very similar and quite simple: